Configuring Python environments

 If you are using Positron from Posit Workbench, your administrator can configure the package index globally for all users.
 See Configuring Posit Workbench for more information.

-If your Package Manager repository requires authentication, you can configure Python to fetch credentials from an SSO provider or with an API token using a .netrc file for credentials.
+If your Package Manager repository requires authentication, you can configure Python to fetch credentials from a Single Sign-On (SSO) provider or with an API token using a .netrc file.

 These methods provide a secure way to access authenticated repositories in Python.
-They can be used with various tools, including pip, uv, and twine.
+You can use these methods with various tools, including uv, pip, and twine.

 You can also use the system keyring directly to store your credentials.
-See the pip documentation or uv documentation for more information.
+See the uv documentation or pip documentation for more information.

 Using Single Sign-On (SSO)

-If your server has been configured with an OpenIDConnect provider, then this method is the easiest to use.
-The posit-keyring package is available on PyPI to make authenticating through SSO and storing credentials a seamless experience.
+If your server uses an OpenIDConnect provider, this method is the easiest to use.
+The posit-keyring package is available on the Python Package Index (PyPI) to authenticate through SSO and store credentials.

 Terminal